hornunjb/aspnetcore-grpc-rest/README.md

-# Hybrid REST and gRPC services with ASP.NET Core 3.0
+# Hybrid REST and gRPC service with ASP.NET Core 3.0

 This documents outlines how to get started with a hybrid REST and gRPC service using ASP.NET Core 3.0.